si-chain/eosio-plugin/README.md

     * filter-mongodb-wipe -- Required with --replay-blockchain, --hard-replay-blockchain, or --delete-all-blocks to wipe mongo db;
     * filter-contract -- Filter the contract actions by contract acccount name, use multiple;

+## Notes

+Before use this plugins, please **update you mongo-c-driver and mongo-cxx-driver** to the latest.
+When I test, use mongo-c-driver-1.11.0, and the latest mongo-cxx-driver in github.